Jim Watts: Career

 Watts made his Northamptonshire debut as an eighteen-year-old in 1959, and reached 1,000 runs in each of his first four seasons, receiving his county cap in 1962.
 He was a significant figure in the 1965 Championship challenge, heading the batting averages with 1,211 runs at 31.05 and picking up 44 wickets.
 Watts asked to be released in 1966; but he was fit enough to set a new Northants County League record two years later, claiming 10–10 for Rushden against Kettering.

-Twice he took on the captaincy in very difficult circumstances, and twice he left the side in an immeasurably better state than he found it.
+Twice Watts took on the Northamptonshire captaincy in very difficult circumstances, and twice he left the side in a better state than he found it.
 In the autumn of 1970, Northamptonshire faced the future without the services of Roger Prideaux, Brian Reynolds and Albert Lightfoot, and with Mushtaq Mohammad expected to miss a good part of the following summer on tour with Pakistan.
 Watts, only back at Wantage Road for a season after three years out of the county game, was the committee's choice to take charge.
-The 1971 season was the first as captain and marked it with 1,311 runs, and the following August led Northamptonshire to a hugely satisfying seven-wicket victory over Ian Chappell's Australians.
-'The better side won' observed secretary Ken Turner.
-It was, for Watts, 'the greatest moment since I became captain.'
+The 1971 season was his first as captain and he marked it with 1,311 runs, and the following August led Northamptonshire to a seven-wicket victory over Ian Chappell's Australians.
+"The better side won," said secretary Ken Turner.
+It was, said Watts, "the greatest moment since I became captain".
 Northamptonshire finished fourth, third and third again in the Championship before Watts handed over the baton to concentrate on his teaching career.
-Another highlight before he resigned was the 59-run John Player League triumph over one-day specialists Lancashire in 1974, it was Watts' benefit match and he marked the occasion with 61 runs.
+Another highlight before he resigned was the 59-run John Player League triumph over one-day specialists Lancashire in 1974; it was Watts' benefit match and he marked the occasion with 61 runs.

 The captaincy was given back to him, briefly, in August 1975 when Roy Virgin's reign ended after three months.
 Watts promptly broke a finger and Mushtaq inherited the job.
 But he received the call again at the end of 1977 with the club in turmoil as the committee crossed swords with several key players, including the outgoing captain.
-At the subsequent Extraordinary General meeting, held just before Christmas, Watts took his place on the platform to face the members, some of whom had formed themselves into an Action Group to demand, at the very least, a full explanation of all the behind-the-scenes machinations.
+At the subsequent extraordinary general meeting, held just before Christmas, Watts took his place on the platform to face the members, some of whom had formed themselves into an action group to demand, at the very least, a full explanation of all the behind-the-scenes machinations.
 The next two summers saw his Northamptonshire team reach the Gillette Cup final, win the Benson & Hedges Cup (with Watts' tactical acumen seen to best advantage in an absorbing semi-final struggle against Mike Brearley's Middlesex at Lord's), and drag itself off the bottom of the Championship table.